USAJOBS/help-center/faq/job-announcement/bargaining-units.md

 ### Appeal rights

 Typically, you need to be in a bargaining unit job if you want to file a complaint using the negotiated grievance procedure.

+Each union has their own grievance procedures which you can find in your Union Handbook.
+All union members, whether you're a paying member or not, have access to appeal rights and grievance procedures, including the EEO complaint process.
+If you're a union member you also have the right to union representation in all grievance procedures.

+For more information on your appeal rights please refer to a copy of your Union Handbook or ask your HR department if you don't have a copy.

 ## Additional resources